lad-sapienza/BraDypUS/bdus-docs/api/shortsql.md

     **Optional**.
     Group statement.
 Comma separated list of fields to use for grouping.
     Each field shoul be a valid field and may be provided as `table.field` or `field`

-## Notes on output SQL

-ShortSQL tries to return dialcet agnostic SQL, which can be run on the main database engine supported by BraDypUS, SQLite, MySQL/MariaDB and PostgreSQL.
-This means that:
-- no backticks (**`**) are used to mark table or column names.
-In general, table ane column names **are not** marked;
-- column aliases are marked by double quotes (**"**).
-This is supported in all the mentioned database engines;
-- offset is clearly stated in limit statement and is never ommitted, whitch is a MySQL-limited feature.